 The causes of HF can be clinically classified into four broad categories: underlying causes, fundamental causes, precipitating causes, and the genetics of cardiomyopathy.
-Dilated, arrhythmic right ventricular, and restrictive cardiomyopathies are among the genetic causes of HF.
+Dilated, arrhythmogenic right ventricular, and restrictive cardiomyopathies are among the genetic causes of HF, per European Society of Cardiology clinical practice guidelines.

 Structural abnormalities (congenital or acquired) that affect the peripheral and coronary arterial circulation, pericardium, myocardium, or cardiac valves can be an underlying cause of HF.
 These abnormalities lead to heightened hemodynamic burden or myocardial or coronary insufficiency.